lerwine/isolated-package-feeds/NuGetPuller.CLI/README.md

 ### Add Package Files

-Add package files to the local NuGet repository.
+Add package files to the Local NuGet Feed.

 - `--add-file` **Required**: Path to an individual `.nupkg` file, a `.zip` file containing package files, or to a subdirectory of `.nupkg` files.
 This will not recursively search sub-folders.